Ivana Trump mourned at New York funeral

-Ivana Trump, a longtime businessperson and an ex-wife of former President Donald Trump, is being mourned Wednesday in New York.
+Ivana Trump, a longtime businessperson and an ex-wife of former President Donald Trump, was mourned Wednesday in New York.

-Mourners are gathering at St. Vincent Ferrer Roman Catholic Church to remember the noted socialite.
-Former President Trump entered the church through a side entrance, and their children and their partners -- Donald Trump Jr. and his fiancee, Kimberly Guilfoyle; Ivanka Trump and her husband, Jared Kushner; and Eric and Lara Trump -- are in attendance.
+Funeral goers gathered at St. Vincent Ferrer Roman Catholic Church to remember the noted socialite.
+Former President Trump entered the church through a side entrance, and their children and their partners -- Donald Trump Jr. and his fiancée, Kimberly Guilfoyle; Ivanka Trump and her husband, Jared Kushner; and Eric and Lara Trump -- were also in attendance.

-Ivana Trump's three children, as well as Dennis Basso, a fashion designer and longtime friend of Trump, will give eulogies, a source familiar with the service told CNN.
+Ivana Trump's three children, as well as Dennis Basso, a fashion designer and longtime friend of Trump, delivered eulogies, a source familiar with the service told CNN.

-It was not immediately clear whether former first lady Melania Trump or the former President's other children, Tiffany and Barron, planned to attend.
+Former first lady Melania Trump also attended Wednesday's funeral for her husband's first wife, a person with knowledge of her schedule told CNN.
+The person confirmed that Tiffany Trump, Donald Trump's daughter from his second marriage to Marla Maples, was present at the New York City service.

 Raised in communist Czechoslovakia, Ivana Trump partnered with Donald Trump on some of his most prominent real estate projects.
-The two divorced in 1992 in the aftermath of his tabloid affair with Marla Maples, Trump's second wife and mother of their daughter, Tiffany.
+The two divorced in 1992 in the aftermath of his tabloid affair with Maples.

 When the couple finally settled, Ivana Trump walked away with $14 million, in addition to other perks like a massive mansion in Greenwich, Connecticut.
 She married and divorced twice more while maintaining a jet-setting, globetrotting lifestyle.